iamshipon1988/mailerlite/README.md

 - I use my own variables and mixins files to make it easier for me to work with.
 But the bootstrap ones can be used in it's place.
 - Using FontAwesome free, but pro should be used.
 Using free since this is a public project.
 - Text being used on the pages are all dummy.
 Should be replaced with real content.

+# Jekyll
+This project was built using Jekyll (https://jekyllrb.com/).
+To compile project run `jekyll serve` command.
+It uses sitemap plugin for Jekyll.
+Make sure to have that installed.